jwplayer/applicaster-docs/movie-screen.md

 This article focuses on movie target screens.

 ## Structure of a movie target screen
-A standard movie target screen consist of
+A typical movie target screen consist of
 1. An hero component that combines an image, texts and a call to action
 1. A trailer
 1. A related videos shelf